ATahma/myDotFiles/README.md

  __More to be added as soon as I remember them!__

-(1) Use `sudo sustemctl enable lightdm.service` to enable lightdm and log in directly into i3
+(1) Use `sudo sustemctl enable lightdm.service` to enable lightdm and log in directly into i3.
+To change the icon and background refer to [Arch Wiki](https://wiki.archlinux.org/index.php/LightDM#Changing_background_images/colors)

 (2) Important! use `sudo systemctl enable NetworkManager` to enable wifi services. (case-sensitive)